-Not being able to afford the cost of commercial pilot training is a very common problem.
+Not being able to afford the cost of commercial pilot training is a widespread problem.

 I have particularly reviewed how will airlines pay for flight schools and provide you a job guaranty.